LizardByte/Sunshine/docs/guides.md

 This will only allow SSH connections coming from your computer itself.

-@tip{on some distributions, the maintainers have added some files in /etc/ssh/sshd_config.d/ which is pulled into your sshd_config.
+@tip{on some distributions, the maintainers have added some files in `/etc/ssh/sshd_config.d/` which is pulled into your sshd_config.
 These modifications can conflict with what we've just done.
-If you have any files in /etc/ssh/sshd_config.d/, make sure they do not include any of the changes we've just made or you will experience problems.}
+If you have any files in `/etc/ssh/sshd_config.d/`, make sure they do not include any of the changes we've just made or you will experience problems.}

 ###### Quick Test and Accept Host Authenticity.

-Now that that's over with, let's reboot the machine and try to connect!
+Next, let's reboot the machine and try to connect!
 Accept any warnings about the unidentified host at this time, you'll never see those appear again unless something changes with your setup.

 ``` bash